-The U.S. Department of Justice recently issued a request for comments, in response to Executive Order 13777, which requires federal agencies to to evaluate and implement measures to lower regulatory burdens on the American people, Specifically, the Executive Order directs each agency's Regulatory Reform Task Force to identify regulatory actions that do the following:
+The U.S. Department of Justice recently issued a request for comments, in response to Executive Order 13777, which requires federal agencies to to evaluate and implement measures to lower regulatory burdens on the American people.

 On August 14, VOR submitted comments.